 Whilst Core PE is a compulsory subject, it is not an examined subject.
-We offer 2 lessons of Core PE per week for each student.
 We try to use facilities in the local community as well as our own.
 We have an on-site fitness room which includes a treadmill, cross-trainer, exercise bikes and free weights and is mainly used by small groups at Key Stage 4.

-Over the past few years, students at Key Stage 4 have had access to sporting facilities at Catterick Leisure Centre, Catterick Golf Club, Colburn Leisure Centre, Low Mill Outdoor Centre and have enjoyed taking part in sports such as football, rugby, basketball, handball, boxercise, trampolining, dance, table tennis, badminton, handball, lacrosse, tchoukball and crazy catch.
+Over the past few years, pupils at Key Stage 4 have had access to sporting facilities at Catterick Leisure Centre, Catterick Golf Club, Colburn Leisure Centre and Low Mill Outdoor Centre and have enjoyed taking part in sports such as football, rugby, basketball, handball, boxercise, trampolining, dance, table tennis, badminton, handball, lacrosse, tchoukball and crazy catch.
 During the summer we offer softball, tennis, cricket, athletics, volleyball, Frisbee and rounders.

-We do ask for a commitment from all students to bring appropriate kit and take part.
+We do ask for a commitment from all pupils to bring appropriate kit and take part.